rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/termsofservice.md

 _Last updated: December 2025_

 ## 1. Introduction
-Welcome to the Booking System operated by **CyberSecure Solutions Ltd.** (“the Company”, “we”, “our”, or “us”).
+Welcome to the Booking System operated by **CentriaCyber Ltd.** (“the Company”, “we”, “our”, or “us”).
 These Terms of Service (“Terms”) govern your use of the Booking System (“the System”).
 By registering for or using the System, you agree to comply with these Terms and our related policies, including the **Privacy Policy** and **Cookie Policy**.